SumoLogic/sumologic-documentation/docs/cloud-soar/cloud-soar-apis.md

 {@import ../reuse/csoar-api-table.md}

-## Get started with the Cloud SOAR APIs
+-->

 ### API documentation

-In addition to the API documentation available using the links provided above, API documentation is available through your Cloud SOAR instance at the following URL:
+API documentation is available through your Cloud SOAR instance at the following URL:

 ```
 http[s]:///<cloudsoarhost>/incmansuite_ng/lib/gui/app.php#support_apidoc|api_documentation_v3
 ```

 The APIs listed at this location are internally-facing and are unique to the tenant.
 The documentation lists all the available endpoints and expected parameters.
 It provides a list of the required and accepted data schema to use for each of the exposed endpoints.

-The **Try it out** feature provided for each endpoint should be used for documentation only; it does not currently support executing API endpoints directly from the documentation.

 ### Base path for API requests